 Fruit cover: fleshy

-Fruit characteristic: suited for human consumption; attracts birds
+Fruit characteristic: suited for human consumption; attracts birds; slow maturation period

 Trunk and Branches